Blog

 User Interface and Usability

-User-friendly lab information system design is crucial to ensure adoption and minimize errors.
+A user-friendly lab information system design is crucial to ensure adoption and minimize errors.

 The FDA’s final rule means significant changes to how laboratory-developed tests are created, validated, and utilized across the healthcare continuum.
-As things stand, laboratories must adhere to stricter validation processes, submit detailed documentation, and undergo regular inspections to remain compliant.
-This move from the FDA is intended to increase the reliability of LDTs, but it also presents a challenge in terms of laboratory compliance and operational adjustment.
+Organizations must adhere to stricter validation processes, submit detailed documentation, and undergo regular inspections to remain compliant.

 LigoLab’s All-in-One LIS & RCM Laboratory Informatics Platform

-The enterprise-grade LIS software platform features all of the functionality listed above plus modules for anatomic pathology (LIS pathology), clinical laboratory (LIS medical), molecular diagnostics (LIS molecular), laboratory billing (lab RCM), and direct-to-consumer lab testing (TestDirectly and TestDirectly.com).
-All the modules are embedded within an integrated database and software infrastructure that eliminates data silos and efficiently manages all departments and operations with maximum interoperability.
+LigoLab’s enterprise-grade LIS software platform features all of the functionality listed above, plus modules for anatomic pathology (LIS pathology), clinical laboratory (LIS medical), molecular diagnostics (LIS molecular), laboratory billing, and direct-to-consumer lab testing (TestDirectly and TestDirectly.com).

 Learn More: Navigating the Future of Pathology: The LigoLab Advantage